 Definition.
-Theories T_1 and T_2 are logically equivalent if they have the same class of models, i.e. if $Mod(T_1) = Mod(T_2)$.
+Theories T_1 and T_2 are logically equivalent if they have the same class of models.

-One can verify that theories T_1 and T_2 are logically equivalent if and only if $\{\phi : T_1 \models \phi\} = \{\psi : T_2 \models \psi\}$.
-It is easy to see that logical equivalence is too strict to capture the sense in which Quine's conjecture is true.
-Theories can only be logically equivalent if they are formulated in the same signature, so no many-sorted theory is logically equivalent to a single-sorted theory.
+One can verify that theories T_1 and T_2 are logically equivalent if and only if they entail precisely the same sentences.
+It is therefore easy to see that logical equivalence is too strict to capture any sense in which Quine's conjecture is true.
+Theories can only be logically equivalent if they are formulated in the same signature, so no many-sorted theory is logically equivalent to a singlesorted theory.

-Since logical equivalence is such a strict criterion for theoretical equivalence, logicians and philosophers of science have proposed other criteria for theoretical equivalence.3 We will begin by considering a criterion called definitional equivalence that was introduced into philosophy of science by Glymour (1970, 1977, 1980).
+Logical equivalence is a strict criterion for theoretical equivalence, so logicians and philosophers of science have proposed other more general criteria.3 We will begin by considering a criterion called definitional equivalence that was